git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 hours.
 I could even send you on a few tracks, (The C Language, anything from he Unix/BSD lineage, etc.) and some clever fellow would likely chime in wanting to talk about Linux, GNU and so on.
-It's like *Game of Thrones*, there's multiple story arcs you can follow some of which intersect.
+It's like *Game of Thrones*, there's multiple story arcs you can follow, some of which intersect.
 I can't be authoritative, but I can give you info.
 A few good resources would be [A Narrative History of BSD](https://www.youtube.com/watch?v=bVSXXeiFLgk) by Marshall Kirk McKusick (Video), [The UNIX Operating System](https://www.youtube.com/watch?v=tc4ROCJYbm0) by AT&T (Video), [Early days of Unix and design of sh](https://www.youtube.com/watch?v=FI_bZhV7wpI) (Video) by Stephen R. Bourne.